venkat299/CS-6852-Ontology/DA24C021-Assignment-1.md

+Submission By

+DA24C021 - Venkatesh Duraiarasan

+CS24M033 - Pradeep Peter Murmu

+CS24M036 - Raju Guguloth

 # Assignment 1: Ontology Design

+[TOC]

+## Task - 1

-## Task - 1: A plain text description of the domain of interest and a list of concrete pieces of knowledge you would like to capture in the domain.
+## A plain text description of the domain of interest and a list of concrete pieces of knowledge you would like to capture in the domain.

 The domain of interest is **Financial Modeling**.
 The goal is to develop a basic ontology model which aids